hughjonesd/GSV-comment/README.md

 git clone https://github.com/hughjonesd/GSV-comment.git
 ```

-You'll also need GSV's original [lying calculator](http://lyingcalculator.gate.cnrs.fr/).
+You'll also need GSV's original [lying calculator](http://lyingcalculator.gate.cnrs.fr/), and
+various R libraries, especially the `checkpoint` library to reproduce the state of CRAN in
+November 2018.

+When you're ready, fire up your favourite R IDE and:

 1. Set `rerun_java <- TRUE` at the top of `GSV-comment-brief.Rmd`, and knit the document.
 2. R will stop and ask you to run the lying calculator on the file `"GSV-sims.csv"`.
 Do so.
 3. Set `rerun_java <- FALSE` and knit the document again.

+## Other files

-The file `bayesian-heads-cts.R` contains functions to estimate the distribution of liars in a sample
+`bayesian-heads-cts.R` contains functions to estimate the distribution of liars in a sample
 using Bayesian methods.
 Here's an example:

 ```r